baroquerock/freecodecampmemo/files/css_flexbox.md

 The different values available for __align-items__ include:

 __flex-start__ aligns items to the start of the flex container.
 For rows, this aligns items to the top of the container.
-For columns, this aligns items to the left of the container
+For columns, this aligns items to the left of the container.

 __flex-end__ aligns items to the end of the flex container.
 For rows, this aligns items to the bottom of the container.
-For columns, this aligns items to the right of the container
+For columns, this aligns items to the right of the container.

 __center__ align items to the center.
 For rows, this vertically aligns items (equal space above and below the items).
-For columns, this horizontally aligns them (equal space to the left and right of the items)
+For columns, this horizontally aligns them (equal space to the left and right of the items).

 __stretch__ stretch the items to fill the flex container.
-For example, rows items are stretched to fill the flex container top-to-bottom
+For example, rows items are stretched to fill the flex container top-to-bottom.

 __baseline__ align items to their baselines.
 Baseline is a text concept, think of it as the line that the letters sit on.